-The battle saw 21 Sikh soldiers of the 36th Sikh regiment of the British Indian Army fight to the bitter end against the onslaught of 10,000 tribesmen in the unruly North West Frontier with Afghanistan in 1897.
+At the battle of Saragarhi, 21 Sikh soldiers of the 36th (Sikh) Regiment of the Bengal Infantry under the British fought to the bitter end against the onslaught of 10,000 tribesmen in the unruly North West Frontier with Afghanistan in 1897.

-Journalist and filmmaker J. Singh-Sohal spent three years researching the battle, writing for the first time a factual account of what happened and publishing never-before-seen images from the period.
+In November 2013 the book “Saragarhi: The Forgotten Battle” by journalist and filmmaker J. Singh-Sohal was launched at Sandhurst and gave for the first time a factual account of what happened as well as never-before-seen images from the period.

 The book launch was an historic occasion in more ways than one, as the heroics of Saragarhi and its significance today was narrated for the first time at the very heart of the Armed Forces establishment, being marked by the British Army at Sandhurst, the prestigious officer college which produces the world’s best leaders.

 The ‘Saragarhi Day’ commemoration hosted by the British Army has been held every year since:

 In September 2014, we led once more to put this event on, engaging with the British Army and community members; we successful built upon our work to ensure the event took place on a bigger and bolder scale – holding it on the battle honour day of Saragarhi.